Lum and Abner: Lum and Abner comic strip

 In April 2013, radio producer Joe Bevilacqua entered into an agreement with Donnie Pitchford to broadcast the Lum and Abner comics as part of his weekly radio show The Comedy-O-Rama Hour.
 The first two Lum and Abner radio comics premiered April 13, 2013.

 The success of these broadcasts prompted the release of 100 All New “Lum & Abner” Comic Strips, an audiobook written and directed by Donnie Pitchford featuring a full cast.
 The three-hour-long audio theater is available from Waterlogg Productions and Blackstone Audio.

+On Sunday, July 20, 2014, the characters of Lum and Abner were awarded a cameo appearance in the Harvey Award-winning Dick Tracy comic strip, written by Mike Curtis and illustrated by Joe Staton.
+Lum and Abner were introduced during the crossover in which Tracy rescues Annie, whose own comic strip ended in 2010.

+In 2021, the comic strip celebrated the 90th anniversary of the first Lum and Abner radio broadcast as well as the 85th anniversary of the naming of Pine Ridge, Arkansas, along with the 10th anniversary of the strip.